Provides an assurance system to ensure that feed ingredients destined for UK livestock meet safety requirements defined by legislators and industry.

 The scheme dovetails with UFAS and with the UK livestock assurance (Red Tractor) schemes which the major supermarkets make a requirement for the home-produced livestock products they buy.

-FEMAS also includes the Intermediate Supplier Standard, a separate “gatekeeper” scheme which allows feed businesses to source non-assured ingredients and take the relevant steps to ensure their safety before trading them on as assured.
+FEMAS also includes a “gatekeeper” option which allows feed businesses to source non-assured ingredients and take the relevant steps to ensure their safety before trading them on as assured.
 Each application is considered on an individual basis by an application panel to ensure that use of the gatekeeper scheme does not undermine the principle of source assurance.

 Companies involved in the transport and physical loading of dangerous goods are required to appoint a qualified Dangerous Goods Safety Adviser (DGSA).
 AIC have set up this DGSA register so that a company can make contact with one if they require.